dudelis/next-js-blog/src/app/posts/test/page.md

   6. After you created the custom connector, navigate to the Code section and enable it and paste the piece of code, written below.
 Please, do not forget to enable code execution for the action, that we created with the swagger:

+6. After you created the custom connector, navigate to the Code section and enable it and paste the piece of code, written below.
+Please, do not forget to enable code execution for the action, that we created with the swagger:

 [![Code editor](/blog-images/csv-to-json-04.png)](/blog-images/csv-to-json-04.png)

 ```

 using System.Data;
 public class Script : ScriptBase
 {